ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ### Conclusion

-By this stage you should have three Pi's each with the NFS CSI Driver, Traefik and Ortelius up and running.
-Stay tuned for Part 4 where we unleash GitOps using Gimlet to deploy the following Kubernetes NFS CSI Driver, Metallb load balancer, Traefik Proxy,LetsEncrypt and use Cloudflare to provide email, certificate and TLS services.
+By this stage you should have three Pi's each with MicroK8s, NFS CSI Driver, Cert Manager, Traefik, Ortelius and a NFS server up and running.
+Stay tuned for Part 4 where we unleash LetsEncrypt with Cloudflare for automatic certificate renewal to provide certificate and TLS services.
+Lastly we will include secrets management with Doppler.

 Yes there is more extraterrestrial life in a cloud deployment near you........

 #### Disclaimer: Any brands I mention in this blog post series are not monetised